mindspore-ai/docs/tutorials/source_en/advanced_use/quantization_aware.md

 ### Inference

 The inference using a quantization model is the same as common model inference.
-The inference can be performed by directly using the checkpoint file or converting the checkpoint file into a common model format (such as ONNX or GEIR).
+The inference can be performed by directly using the checkpoint file or converting the checkpoint file into a common model format (such as ONNX or AIR).

 For details, see <https://www.mindspore.cn/tutorial/en/master/use/multi_platform_inference.html>.